 You can fly; you can fly; you can fly!
-Indeed, on this classic attraction, guests can fly over detailed dioramas in the company of Peter Pan and the Darling children.
+Indeed, on Peter Pan’s Flight, guests can fly over detailed dioramas in the company of Peter Pan, Tinker Bell, and the Darling children.

 Opening Day: October 1, 1971

 Typical Queue Time: Long; often upwards of one hour, even on slower days

 FastPass+: Yes, visit our FastPass+ Guide for more information on FastPass+.

 Type of Vehicle: Suspended pirate ship